RESEARCH STARTER

 Applications

 Chemistry is a major contributor to the technological world humans are in the process of creating.
-Understanding of reaction processes and the ability to control them have resulted in a multitude of new materials.
+Understanding reaction processes and the ability to control them have resulted in a multitude of new materials.
 Drugs, plastics, ceramics, detergents, synthetic textiles, and rubber are only a few.

 Knowledge of chemical kinetics has led to important developments in the understanding of the mechanism of some diseases.
 Enzymes in living systems are substances that catalyze almost every reaction of importance to the living organism.
 Unfortunately, not all enzymes work for the good of the organism.
-Some diseases are in fact caused by enzymes that catalyze undesirable reactions.
+Some diseases are, in fact, caused by enzymes that catalyze undesirable reactions.
 Enzymes function by forming a complex with a molecule known as its substrate.
-Many enzymes will form this complex with only one type of substrate molecule, and are therefore extremely specific in their activity.
+Many enzymes will form this complex with only one type of substrate molecule and are therefore extremely specific in their activity.
 Substrate molecules for an enzyme of interest have been synthesized that differ from the normal substrate in that a heavier isotope is substituted for one of the atoms normally found in the molecule.
 The new molecule behaves chemically like the normal molecule, except that the rate of the enzyme-catalyzed reaction is frequently changed by the substitution of the heavier isotope.
-Study of the changes in reaction rate as isotopic substitutions are made in various parts of the substrate molecule have provided clues to the chemical structure of the substrate while it is in the complex with the enzyme.
-This information, in some cases, allows the design of an alternate substrate with similar structure that might potentially be able to form a stronger complex with the enzyme.
-This effectively prohibits the enzyme from performing its original, undesirable activity, and is a possible method of disease control for those diseases whose symptoms are enzyme-related.
+The study of the changes in reaction rate as isotopic substitutions are made in various parts of the substrate molecule has provided clues to the chemical structure of the substrate while it is in the complex with the enzyme.
+This information, in some cases, allows the design of an alternate substrate with a similar structure that might potentially be able to form a stronger complex with the enzyme.
+This effectively prohibits the enzyme from performing its original, undesirable activity and is a possible method of disease control for those diseases whose symptoms are enzyme-related.
 This is one of many possible ways that drug therapy is used in disease control.

 One of the more common elements on earth is nitrogen, which constitutes almost 80 percent of the atmosphere.
-In its atmospheric form, nitrogen is very stable and unreactive, but can be converted by bacteria found in some plant roots to building blocks for more complex chemical substances, such as proteins.
+In its atmospheric form, nitrogen is very stable and unreactive, but it can be converted by bacteria found in some plant roots to building blocks for more complex chemical substances, such as proteins.
 This process is called nitrogen fixation.
 Before it can be used industrially, atmospheric nitrogen must be converted to a form that reacts more easily, such as ammonia.
 Ammonia is the starting material for such diverse products as fertilizers and explosives.
-Early in the 1900's, the German chemist Fritz Haber developed a process for the production of ammonia from hydrogen and atmospheric nitrogen.
+Early in the 1900s, the German chemist Fritz Haber developed a process for the production of ammonia from hydrogen and atmospheric nitrogen.
 The ammonia reaction is one that has an equilibrium position that favors the reactants rather than the desired product, ammonia.
-Haber studied the effects of temperature and pressure on the position of the ammonia equilibrium, and maximized its production.
-This accomplishment allowed the German government to wage war without fear of losing the supply of nitrates normally imported from Chile, since Haber's work made Germany self-sufficient in the production of this important compound.
+Haber studied the effects of temperature and pressure on the position of the ammonia equilibrium and maximized its production.
+This accomplishment allowed the German government to wage war without fear of losing the supply of nitrates normally imported from Chile, since Haber’s work made Germany self-sufficient in the production of this important compound.

 Context